Libyan parliament approves unity government | DW | 10.03.2021

 "Through this vote, it became clear that the Libyans are one unit," Dbeibeh told parliament afterwards.
 He urged Libyans to "open your hearts to one another and forget the grudges."

+Dbeibah's proposed Cabinet includes 33 ministers and two deputy prime ministers who he said are representative of Libya's different geographic areas and social segments.

-Dbeibeh's government replaces two rival administrations — one based in the East and another in the West — that have been ruling Libya for years.
+The new government replaces two rival administrations — one based in the East and another in the West — that have been ruling Libya since 2014.

 Libya has been in a state of turmoil since 2011, when a NATO-backed military campaign overthrew longtime leader Moammar Gadhafi.